 3. Proper clean

 Cleaning kitchen and bathroom grit, sweeping and vacuuming, dusting and everything that comes between should be at the top of your list when preparing for a routine inspection.

 While it may not need to shine like a diamond, a well cleaned property will impress a property manager while the inspection is taking place.
 This can put you in good stead with them if you would like to maintain living there and want the lease agreement renewed.

 A tenant should be cleaning on a regular basis and should not need to be prompted to do so by a routine inspection though.

-Routine inspections are a natural way for an investors and property managers to see how the property is going.
-If a tenant has done nothing wrong and hasn’t damaged the property in any way there will be nothing to worry about.
+Routine inspections are a natural way for investors and property managers to see how the property is going.
+If a tenant has done nothing wrong and hasn’t damaged the property in any way, there should be nothing to worry about.

 In most cases, an inspection won’t take longer than 10 minutes.
 Property managers are busy at the best of times and only really do a quick check on the condition of the property to see if it is being maintained.

 Create an account or login to add properties to a wishlist.
 Sign up for property email alerts as soon as properties matching your search criteria become available.

 Already have an account?
 Login here.Sign up with Facebook Sign up with Google